James W. Fowler

 James William Fowler III (1940–2015) was an American theologian who was Professor of Theology and Human Development at Emory University.
-He was director of both the Center for Research on Faith and Moral Development, and the Center for Ethics until he retired in 2005.
+He served as director of both the Center for Research on Faith and Moral Development and the Center for Ethics until he retired in 2005.
 He was a minister in the United Methodist Church.
 Fowler is best known for his book Stages of Faith, published in 1981, in which he sought to develop the idea of a developmental process in "human faith".

 Life and career

 Fowler was born in Reidsville, North Carolina, on October 12, 1940, the son of a Methodist minister.
 In 1977, Fowler was appointed Associate Professor of Theology and Human Development at the Candler School of Theology at Emory University.
 He was later named Charles Howard Candler Professor of Theology and Human Development.
 He died on October 16, 2015.

 Stages of faith

 He is best known for his book Stages of Faith (1981), in which he sought to develop the idea of a developmental process in "human faith".

 These stages of faith development were along the lines of Jean Piaget's theory of cognitive development and Lawrence Kohlberg's stages of moral development.

-In the book, Fowler describes 6 stages of development.
+In the book, Fowler describes 6 stages of development as shown in the table below: